 The development of this manual is the result of GIZ's extensive experience in applying S4D programs in countries around the world.
 The Sport Builds Generations manual was developed in close cooperation with local coaches, teachers and experts from the field of Sport for Development.
-It is benefited from the input, feedback and critical reflections the University of Jordan, the Al al-Bayt University and the Ministry of Education (MoE) of Jordan.
+It is benefited from the input, feedback and critical reflections the University of Dohuk, College of Physical Education.